Bourgois History, Family Crest & Coats of Arms

 Jacques Bourgeois, born in 1618, was a French surgeon that settled in the New World in the 17th century.
 He arrived in Acadia aboard the ship Aulnay in the year of 1642.
 A year after arriving in Canada he married Jeanne Trahan at Port-Royal in 1643.
 Jacques worked as a military doctor and is regarded as the founder of Beaubassin, originally an Acadian village that is now located in the Canadian province of Nova Scotia.

-Important Dates for the Bourgois family
+Early History of the Bourgois family

 This web page shows only a small excerpt of our Bourgois research.
 Another 163 words (12 lines of text) covering the years 1663, 1808, 1809, 1810, 1811, 1620, 1700, 1851, 1927, 1920, 1857 and 1945 are included under the topic Early Bourgois History in all our PDF Extended History products and printed products wherever possible.